 This is a brief report of research presented at an organized meeting such as a conference.
 These range from an abstract to a full report of the research.
 It needs to be focused and clear in explaining your topic and the main points of the study that will be shared with the audience.

-- STEP 1: How to structure a Research Paper?
+- STEP 1: How to Structure a Research Paper?

 - STEP 2: Order for Preparation of the Manuscript

-- STEP 3: How to conceptualize an attractive research paper title?
+- STEP 3: How to Conceptualize an Attractive Research Paper Title?

-- STEP 4: Effectively Reviewing Literature
+- STEP 4: How to Conduct an Effective Literature Review

-- STEP 5: How to write a good Research Paper Abstract
+- STEP 5: How to Write a Good Research Paper Abstract

-- STEP 6: How to write a Compelling Introduction for a research paper
+- STEP 6: How to Write a Compelling Introduction for a Research Paper

-- STEP 7: How to write the Materials and Methods Section of a research paper?
+- STEP 7: How to Write the Materials and Methods Section of a Research Paper

-- STEP 8: How to write the Results Section of a Research Paper
+- STEP 8: How to Write the Results Section of a Research Paper

-- STEP 9: How to write the Discussion section of a Research Paper
+- STEP 9: How to Write the Discussion Section of a Research Paper

-- STEP 10: How to write the Conclusion of a Research Paper
+- STEP 10: How to Write the Conclusion of a Research Paper

 - STEP 11: Effectively Citing and Referencing Your Sources